-At 31 March 2023, the authority had entered into a number of contracts for the construction or enhancement of property, plant and equipment in 2023/24 and future years.
-The total of those payments we were still due to make on capital schemes that were not yet finished, or which we had not finished paying for, is £10.7 million.
-Similar commitments at 31 March 2022 were £21.6 million.
+At 31 March 2024, the authority had entered into a number of contracts for the construction or enhancement of property, plant and equipment in 2024/25 and future years.
+The total of those commitments on capital schemes that were not yet finished, or which we had not finished incurring costs for, is £25.6 million.
+Similar commitments at 31 March 2023 were £10.7 million.